our-story-media/ourstory-resources/doc_gen/guide/howtouse/README.md

 If you are responsible for training others in performing aspects of the Indaba process, these additional materials are available.
 :::

-<TrainingMaterials example="true">Additional content to help with training will appear in boxes like this.</TrainingMaterials>
+<TrainingMaterials title="Training Materials" example="true">Additional content to help with training will appear in boxes like this.</TrainingMaterials>